The New Core: Total Return with A Kicker

-A core bond portfolio, also referred to as “core income,” has been a staple of portfolio allocations for decades.
-Historically, these core income strategies utilized U.S. Treasuries and investment grade bonds, prioritized income over capital return, and had lower risk and inverse correlation to equities.
+For many investors a core bond portfolio, also referred to as “core income,” has been a staple of their portfolio allocations for decades.
+Historically, core income strategies utilized U.S. Treasuries and investment grade bonds, prioritized income over capital appreciation, and had lower risk compared to other investment options and less correlation to equities.

 Traditional Core Plus Strategy

 The traditional income portfolio utilized a strategy called “Core Plus.”
 This referred to U.S. Treasuries and investment grade corporate bonds, augmented with syndicated bank loans and high yield bonds to boost yields.